Go to All Blogs | Birding Blogs | North American Birding Blogs | Know Your Birds Blogs | Owls of the World Tours

 One of the major concerns of the future of the Snowy Owl and the tundra ecosystem is climate change.
 Even a slight rise in temperature or partial thawing of the permafrost could lead to thicker vegetation, which will make it more difficult for Snowy Owls to catch lemmings.

 Tom McDonald (who has been collecting data on these owls’ movements for the last 25 years) says “I have a lot of confidence in the Snowy Owl’s ability to adapt … their ability to take a variety of waterfowl and other birds will play a key role in the long-term survival of the species.
 But nest sites, in my opinion, are going to be in peril, and the birds might need to shift their nests closer to water to take advantage of waterfowl.
 How fast they’ll be able to adapt compared to the speed of the changes in the tundra—that’s the big question.”

 Another researcher, Norman Smith, says, ‘There obviously is change going on in the Arctic.
 You look at a place like Greenland, where there’s been a transformation of some of the tundra from grasses to shrubs and even willow trees.
 That habitat is not suitable for lemmings, and if there are no lemmings, the Snowy Owls don’t breed.”

 Snowy Owls are truly magnificent birds, the highlight of a birding tour for sure!

 How to see a Snowy Owl?

-You’re come to the right place because Owls are some of our favourite birds at Birding Ecotours!
-In fact, we have special owling tours!
-Enquire about our Owls of the World tours to tailor make an option that suits you, or join one of our 7 or 12 day Birding Tours to Finland or our Owls and Other Winter Birds of Minnesota Tour in January 2016 for a good chance to see this magnificent owl.
+You’ve come to the right place because owls are some of our favorite birds at Birding Ecotours!
+In fact, we have special owling tours, please do enquire about our Owls of the World tours to customize an option that suits you, or join our Finland and Norway: Taiga and Tundra Adventure or our Owls and Other Winter Birds of Minnesota Tour in January for a good chance to see this magnificent owl.